 All of these are subject to change as laws around student loans change.
 Also, remember that forgiven debt might be taxable, depending on the laws at the time you receive debt forgiveness.

-Fixed payments with a repayment plan up to 10 years, or up to 30 years for Consolidation loans.
+Fixed payments with a repayment plan of 10 years, or longer for Direct consolidation loans.

-Payments start small and gradually increase on a pre-set schedule.
-Repayment plan is up to 10 years or, up to 30 years for Consolidation loans.
+Payments start small and gradually increase on a preset schedule.
+Repayment plan is 10 years, or 10-30 years for Direct consolidation loans.

 Can be fixed or graduated payments.
 Repayment plan is up to 25 years.